jasquier/GameOfFifteen/README.md

-# GameOfFifteen
+#Game of Fifteen

-An implementation of the handheld game of fifteen.
+An implementation of the handheld game of fifteen...